Fig wasp: Coevolution

 The fig–wasp mutualism originated between 70 and 90 million years ago as the product of a unique evolutionary event.
 Since then, cocladogenesis and coadaptation on a coarse scale between wasp genera and fig sections have been demonstrated by both morphological and molecular studies.
 This illustrates the tendency towards coradiation of figs and wasps.
 Such strict cospeciation should result in identical phylogenetic trees for the two lineages and recent work mapping fig sections onto molecular phylogenies of wasp genera and performing statistical comparisons has provided strong evidence for cospeciation at that scale.

 Groups of genetically well-defined pollinator wasp species coevolve in association with groups of genetically poorly defined figs. The constant hybridization of the figs promotes the constant evolution of new pollinator wasp species.
-Host switching and pollinator host sharing may contribute to the incredible diversity of figs.
+Host switching and pollinator host sharing may contribute to the incredible diversity of figs and fig wasp species like Pegoscapus as they result in hybridization and introgression.

+Conservation

+Conservation efforts aim to control the populations often times targeting figs and fig wasps separately in order to develop strategies that are distinct for each species.
+Because many of these mutualist interactions are species specific it makes it difficult for conservationists to focus on the group at large, rather tackling individual populations with high concern.
+There is already heavily studied control mechanisms in figs that control for wasp populations.
+The current focus in the field is the conservation of fig wasp species as the role of pollinators is steadily declining with climate change.
+Because many of these species have coevolved together through generations the main aim of conservation strategies is that protection of one species in the mutualism in turn affects the other, so by developing strategies to protect threatened wasp populations, the species of fig associated with it will also be impacted.

+Many figs are also keystone species in their environment, being food sources and homes for a wide range of species.
+Fig wasps are obligate mutualists with their respective fig species, not being able to survive without each other.
+The loss of a pollinator wasp would result in the decline of a fig species, resulting in the general decline in the habitat.
+These reasons are why fig wasps have become a main focus among conservationists with the aim of protecting crucial keystone fig species.